kawu/hhu-dl-materials-2019/solutions/u4/README.md

 TODO

-TODO: Can one observe that it's not possible to
+TODO: Can we observe that it's not possible to perform greed search to find the optimal configuration?
+TODO: mention overfitting

 # Bigram-based model